-Wall and ceiling materials shall have a moisture content under 2.5%, except for plasters and paints, which can have up to 5%
+Wall and ceiling materials shall have a moisture content under 2.5%, except for plasters and paints, which can have up to 5%.

 3.1.3.
-Relative humidity and temperature of the premises Before installation, verify and write down the environmental

-Hygrothermal conditions of the premises, listed below, shall be maintained during the whole parguet installation process.
-Installation work shall not start until relative humidity conditions of the premises reach between 40-65%, and are maintained for at least 7 days.
+Relative humidity and temperature of the premises Hygrothermal conditions of the premises, listed below, shall be maintained during the whole parquet installation process.
+Installation work shall not start until relative humidity conditions of the premises reach between 40-65 %, and are maintained for at least 7 days.

 Temperature is important in the parquet bonding and finishing works.
 Follow the manufacturer's product use instructions in relation to this point.
-In the absence of manufacturer's instructions, standard UNE 56810 recommends not carrying out bonding or finishing works below 10°C or above 27°C
+In the absence of manufacturer's instructions, we recommend not carrying out bonding or finishing works below 10 °C or above 27 °C.